 nnnn is a value in minutes of the system clock differential between your TEMS and the receiving agent destination.
 If, for example, the agent's system clock was 6 hours different from the TEMS system clock, you would add these two environment variables to your TEMS and set the nnnn values to a number greater than 360 (60 * 6), the nnnnvalues in both parms should be the same.

-APAR IV38566 will be fixed in ITM 6.3 FP01, is addresses both the ICSF and system clock issue.
+APAR IV38566 will be fixed in a future ITM 630 fix pack and it will address both the ICSF and system clock issue.

 |Systems and Asset Management||Tivoli OMEGAMON XE for CICS on z/OS||5.1.0|